 Carolyn joined Watsi on March 12th, 2013.
 1,771 other people also joined Watsi on that day!
-Carolyn's most recent donation traveled 7,200 miles to support Mo, a refugee and student from Thailand, to fund brain surgery to remove a tumor.
+Carolyn's most recent donation traveled 7,800 miles to support Katoma, a 52-year-old farmer from Uganda, to fund a hysterectomy.

 Mo is a 22-year-old student from Thailand.
 He lives along with his father in a refugee camp on the Thai-Burma border.
 While living in the camp, Mo finished high school and is now completing post-high school education.
 Their household receives 480 baht (approx. $16 USD) each month as part of their food support from an organization called The Border Consortium.
 However, this amount is not enough to cover their daily needs.
 Therefore, Mo's father works as a seasonal agricultural day laborer in a nearby village.
 He is able to earn an extra 350 baht (approx. $12 USD) in a month but this amount is still not enough and they shared that they struggle to make ends meet despite having free basic health care and education in the camp.
 In early September, Mo started to feel dizzy frequently, especially whenever he stood up.
 At first, he thought he would feel better after he rested and slept.
 However, he was unable to sleep well for about a week and was suffering from insomnia.
 After a medic examined him he was referred to the local hospital for treatment.
 The doctor at the local hospital referred him to Chiang Mai Hospital (CMH) to see a neurologist.
 After he returned to the camp, Mo rapidly started to lose his vision in both of his eyes.
 An NGO called Malteser International Thailand (MI) was able to arrange Moses’ travel documents, he was brought to CMH on October 5th, 2020.
 The next day, he received a CT scan which showed that he has a mass in his brain and a build-up of cerebrospinal fluid in his brain due to the mass.
 Because of the severity of his condition, the doctor scheduled him to receive surgery right away on October 9th.
 The mass will be removed and sent for biopsy.
 He will also undergo a procedure to receive a ventriculoperitoneal (VP) shunt to drain the excess fluid from his brain.
 Currently, Mo has a headache, and he is not able to move his eyes from side to side.
 He needs his father to accompany him wherever he goes because he can no longer see far.
 He spends most of his time lying down in bed and needs to be pushed in a wheelchair to get around due to his new vision problems.
 Mo sought treatment through our medical partner, Burma Children Medical Fund.
 He is now scheduled to undergo a brain mass removal surgery on October 9th.
 He is requesting $1,500 to cover the total cost of his procedure and care.
 “Life suddenly become darker without me knowing why," said Mo.
 "It is extremely difficult for me to even go to the toilet [by myself].
 I cry while I lay in bed for many hours.
 I really miss seeing colors."